Statement to voters

 - 2017: The 2017 General Election, as the Labour Party candidate for the Houghton and Sunderland South

-- 2015: The 2015 General Election, as the Labour Party candidate for the Member of Parliament for Houghton and Sunderland South
+- 2015: The 2015 General Election, as the Labour Party candidate for the Houghton and Sunderland South

-- 2010: The 2010 General Election, as the Labour Party candidate for the Member of Parliament for Houghton and Sunderland South
+- 2010: The UK Parliament elections, as the Labour Party candidate for the Houghton and Sunderland South

 All elections where you live